PaperTiger/switchcraft/README.md

 ## License

-Copyright 2016 Paper Tiger, Inc.
+Switchcraft 2016 by Hidayat Sagita for Paper Tiger Marketing, LLC.